UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-19-team27-optical-flow.md

 #### Occlusion Handling

 As previously mentioned, the UFlow model takes two images as input, and feeds them into a shared CNN for feature extraction.
 The issue of occlusions arises when specific features or regions of one image are not present in the partner image.
 If this is not accounted for and handled correctly, any photometric loss calculations would include garbage values.
 As such, all occlusions, along with any other pixels deemed invalid, need to somehow be detected and gracefully handled.
 The approach taken by UFlow is to use a “range map”, which stores information regarding the number of pixels in the partner image that are mapped to each pixel in a target image.
 This range map is then used to determine which pixels are not mapped to at all in the target image, and those pixels are deemed occlusions.
 Against the KITTI dataset specifically, the approach taken by UFlow is a forward-backward consistency check, which marks pixels as occlusions whenever the flow and back-projected flow disagree by more than some margin [3].
-Thus, these pixels are “masked”, where this mask can be calculated by [THIS EQUATION].
+Thus, these pixels are “masked”.
 In this latter approach, the team found that stopping the gradient at the occlusion mask improved performance.

 #### Data Augmentation Strategies